Man's Fate: Critical reception

-A 1972 Penguin edition of the MacDonald translation claims on its back cover that Malraux had been "a member of the revolutionary committee" in Shanghai.
+A 1961 Penguin edition of the MacDonald translation claims on its back cover that Malraux had been "a member of the revolutionary committee" in Shanghai.
 This claim is false.
+According to Clara Malraux, André Malraux's wife, she and André did not visit China until 1931, around 4 years after the events depicted.

 Film adaptations

 Four attempts have been made to adapt Man's Fate as a motion picture, but none came to fruition.
 The first involved Fred Zinnemann, who spent three years preparing his film version of Man's Fate before the producing studio, Metro-Goldwyn-Mayer, cancelled the production one week before filming was to begin in November 1969.
 Independent producer Sidney Beckerman hired Costa-Gavras to adapt the novel and direct in 1979, but the project was abandoned when the Ministry of Culture of the People's Republic of China denied permission to film in the country.
 The Italian director Bernardo Bertolucci proposed adapting the novel in the 1980s to the Chinese government; they preferred his alternative proposal, The Last Emperor, a 1987 biopic based on the life of the Chinese Emperor Puyi.
-In 2001, U.S. filmmaker Michael Cimino announced he would create a film version of Man's Fate but, as of his death, the project remained unrealized.
+In 2001, the American filmmaker Michael Cimino announced he would create a film version of Man's Fate but the project remained unrealized.